nagaraj-real/localaipilot-api/README.md

 ## Standalone Mode

-In standalone (non-container) mode, the extension connects directly with an Ollama instance running on your machine.
+In standalone (non-container) mode, the extension connects directly with an Ollama instance.

 ### 🚀 Quick Start